 Adding alignments of sequences of other species can improve gene prediction.
-Two commonly used methods are Twinscan [89] and SGP [87]; these build on the models in genscan but also apply rules from comparative approaches, such as allowing mismatches at degenerate sites in the genetic code.
-Another program, exoniPhy [73], uses the grammar of protein coding and a phylogenetic analysis of multispecies alignments to improve exon finding.
+Two commonly used methods are Twinscan (Wu et al. 2004) and SGP (Wiehe et al. 2001); these build on the models in genscan but also apply rules from comparative approaches, such as allowing mismatches at degenerate sites in the genetic code.
+Another program, exoniPhy (Siepel and Haussler 2004), uses the grammar of protein coding and a phylogenetic analysis of multispecies alignments to improve exon finding.

 Often the initial and final exons do not code for protein, and thus the ab initio predictors no longer benefit from the well-known rules for encoding proteins.
 Furthermore, it is not uncommon for a gene to have multiple initial exons, with some used at particular times of development or in certain tissues.
-Thus, the accuracy of fully assembling genes from exons is enhanced by evidence such as mRNA sequences and tags derived from the 5' ends of mRNA.
-Powerful pipelines for gene annotations have been developed that combine both evidence-based and ab initio methods; one of the most widely used is the Ensembl automatic gene annotation system [17].
+Thus the accuracy of fully assembling genes from exons is enhanced by evidence such as mRNA sequences and tags derived from the 5' ends of mRNA.
+Powerful pipelines for gene annotations have been developed that combine both evidence-based and ab initio methods; one of the most widely used is the Ensembl automatic gene annotation system (Curwen et al. 2004).